The Harry S. Truman Scholarship

 An outstanding and highly prestigious scholarship for students who intend a career in public service.
 As a condition of funding, Scholars are required to work in public service for three of the seven years following completion of a Foundation-funded graduate degree program.

 The application includes an analysis of a public policy issue or problem in the form of a memo to the officeholder you feel could do the most to resolve the issue.
 It also includes a statement of interest in a career in government or public service that shows how your educational plans will prepare you for that career, and three letters of recommendation.

-For applications and more information, contact the Scholarship Opportunities Program at (949) 824-0189 or email email@example.com.
-We are located within the Center for Excellence in Writing & Communication, on the first floor of Ayala Science Library (Building 520).
+Questions about the campus advising and endorsement (nomination) process may be directed to the Scholarship Opportunities Program at (949) 824-0189 or email@example.com.
+We are located within the Center for Excellence in Writing & Communication, on the first floor of Science Library (Building 520).

 SOP is able to advise competitive undergraduate candidates at UC Irvine only.